dr-dobermann/srvbus/ms/README.md

       data []bytes
     }

+Method `ID` returns an Id of the Message

 The maximum size of data couldn't exceed 8K bytes (8192 bytes).

 There are two functions for creating Message object: